-PR: BIO 142 and CHM 122, or equivalent Spring only
+Spring only PR: BIO 142 and CHM 122, or equivalent

-ENV 205 (3-0-3) The Environment and Social Issues
+The Environment and Social Issues

 This course is designed to provide a multidisciplinary introduction to the understanding of social issues that impact humans and their relationship to the environment as well as their participation in decision making roles that lead to environmental problem solving.
 The course will concentrate on: varying factors that influence individual and cultural differences in identification and perception of environmental issues, the social processes involved in addressing the identified environmental problems, and introductory techniques for the integration of different human values and cultural processes into environmental planning and management strategies.
 PR: BIO 142 and CHM 122, or equivalent